parveen-simba/farm-fresh-direct/README.md

 ## 🏁 Conclusion

-This project demonstrates a scalable and user-friendly marketplace focused on fresh vegetable delivery.
+A scalable and user-friendly marketplace focused on fresh vegetable delivery with modern UI/UX and subscription features.
-It combines modern UI/UX with practical features like subscriptions and direct sourcing.

 ---